NIKE (NKE) Last Update 10/30/25

 Growth of digital platform

-NIKE Digital has achieved impressive growth over the last few quarters.
-Both the SNKRs app - which sells limited-edition shoes using collaborations with athletes, celebrities, and universities - and the newly launched NIKE app are resonating strongly with consumers.
-For the year, NIKE Direct drove the majority of Nike's incremental revenue growth, with Nike Direct constituting approximately 32% of the company’s total revenues in FY 2021.
-This share went up to 42% in 2022, with mobile contributing more than 50% of Digital commerce revenue.
-We expect growth momentum in Nike Digital to continue with increasing digitization and Nike’s increasing investment in order to expand its digital ecosystem.
+Both the SNKRs app - which sells limited-edition shoes using collaborations with athletes, celebrities, and universities - and the NIKE app resonate strongly with consumers.
+NIKE Direct drove the majority of Nike's incremental revenue growth, with Nike Direct constituting approximately 44% in FY 2024.
+While the company is seeking weaker digital sales in FY 2025 so far, we expect growth momentum in Nike Digital to pick up steam once the turnaround efforts are in place.